redpanda-data/connect/website/docs/components/outputs/nats_kv.md

 ### `key`

-The key for each message, function interpolation can be used to create a unique key per message.
+The key for each message.
 This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).